User Guide

 Auto-Scroll

-The status bar shows a green "Auto-Scroll" indicator when active.
-Adjust speed with the rail toolbar slider, [ / ] keys (±5), or Ctrl+[ / Ctrl+] for fine adjustments (±1).
+The status bar shows an "Auto-Scroll" indicator while flowing and "Parked — press D to continue" while stopped.
+Adjust speed with the rail toolbar slider, [ / ] keys (±5), or Ctrl+[ / Ctrl+] for fine adjustments (±1); holding D/Right during flow temporarily boosts speed.
 Scroll speed is zoom-independent — reading pace stays consistent at any magnification.
-Narrow blocks (equations, headings) that fit in the viewport receive proportional dwell time so they are not skipped.

 Auto-scroll trigger: Auto-scroll can also start automatically after sustained horizontal scrolling.
 If you hold Right/D continuously for long enough, auto-scroll engages and continues on its own when you release the key.